cfafonso/cfafonso.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, my name is Claudia Afonso.
-I'm a chemical biologist and data scientist with a strong research background.
-I have specialized in developing chemical biology strategies for the modification of proteins, as well as in applying machine learning and statistical analysis to complex datasets.

-What excites me most is solving problems that require domain knowledge and computational thinking.
-I'm currently seeking opportunities where I can apply this hybrid skill set, whether that's in pharmaceutical research and development, cheminformatics, biotech data analysis, or broader data science applications in healthcare and life sciences.
-My GitHub portfolio showcases projects where I've applied programming and machine learning to solve problems in various contexts.
+Hi there, my name is Claudia Afonso.
+I'm a biomedical researcher and data scientist, specialized in developing chemical biology strategies for the modification of proteins, as well as in applying machine learning and statistical analysis to complex datasets.
+I'm currently seeking opportunities where I can apply my hybrid skill set to solve real-world problems, whether that’s in pharmaceutical, biotechnology, or technology sectors.
+My GitHub portfolio showcases projects where I’ve applied programming and machine learning techniques to solve problems in various contexts.

-While I am living in Lisbon at the moment, I am fully prepared to relocate.
+While living in Lisbon at the moment, I'm fully prepared to relocate.
 I have experience living and working abroad, first in Germany as a research intern of the IAESTE program, and later in Cambridge, United Kingdom as a visiting doctoral student.
 I am fluent in written and spoken English, and I also understand German at an intermediate level.